Binnya Dala (minister-general): Death

-It would be the last time the king would see Binnya Dala, one of the few principal officers with whom the king had "entered into thwethauk blood-bond, a sacramental brotherhood of some round table as it were".
+It would be the last time the king would see Binnya Dala, one of the few principal officers with whom the king had "entered into thwethauk blood-bond, a sacramental brotherhood of some round table, as it were".
 Binnya Dala had written in an earlier memoir that "All [of us], his chosen men, in fact, whether Shans, Mons or Burmans... declared ourselves willing to lay down our lives [for him]."

-Binnya Dala fell ill soon after he arrived at the malarial infested remote outpost.
-Concerned, King Maha Thammarachathirat of Siam moved him to a bigger town of Kamphaeng Phet, five months into the exile, and sent a mission to Pegu to request permission.
-Bayinnaung granted permission but it was too late.
+Binnya Dala fell ill soon after he arrived at the malaria-infested remote outpost.
+Concerned, King Maha Thammarachathirat of Siam moved him to the larger town of Kamphaeng Phet, five months into the exile, and sent a mission to Pegu to request permission.
+Bayinnaung granted the request but it was too late.
 His loyal thwethauk blood brother, who won him many a battle, died about a month after the transfer to Kamphaeng Phet.

 Scholar

-Notwithstanding his complex duties of his high office, Binnya Dala also wrote many literary works, the most well known and significant of which is the chronicle Razadarit Ayedawbon.
+Notwithstanding the complex duties of his high office, Binnya Dala also wrote many literary works, the most well known and significant of which is the chronicle Razadarit Ayedawbon.
 He translated the first half of Hanthawaddy Chronicle from Mon to Burmese.
 His Burmese translation is the earliest extant text regarding the history of the Mon people in Lower Burma.
 (The original Mon chronicle is believed to have been lost in 1565 when all of Pegu was burned down.
 Indeed, for nearly four centuries until Nai Pan Hla translated the Burmese version back to Mon in 1958, the oldest chronicle about the Mon people existed only in Burmese.
 The second half of the original chronicle remains lost.)

 Binnya Dala's writing has been praised as a model of good Burmese prose of the early Toungoo period, and the text was prescribed for Burmese literature students at one time.